Nature conservation projects marred by human rights violations | DW | 16.05.2019

 Arrests, torture, murder: Is there a link between environmental protection organization WWF and brutal action taken by park rangers in Africa against civilians?
 Payments by Germany and the EU are also being scrutinized.

 "We are being persecuted and threatened," a woman of the Baka ethnic group in the Congo Basin region of central Africa told the human rights organization Survival International.
 The organization has been collecting similar testimonies for years and compiles critical reports about human rights violations against indigenous peoples in nature reserves or national parks.
 In recent years, the complaints of the Baka people have become louder and louder.
-The area where they live, the forests of Messok Dja in the Congo Basin, is being transformed into a national park under the direction of the WWF, the World Wide Fund for Nature.
-This part of the Congo has been declared a priority territory for the protection of great apes and is considered to be Africa's last elephant stronghold.
+The area where they live includes the forests of Messok Dja in the Democratic Republic of Congo (DRC).
+The World Wide Fund for Nature (WWF) is currently asking the population what they think about the establishment of a new nature reserve here.
+This part of DRC has been declared a priority territory for the protection of great apes and is considered to be Africa's last elephant stronghold.
 The project is financed by European and German taxpayers.

 Bonus payments for arrests